 Congratulations!
 You landed the interview for the career of your dreams!
 That’s the first step!
 Now, what do you do?
 Prepare, prepare, prepare.
 Being prepared is the key to a successful interview and will set you apart as a candidate.
 Too often, candidates don’t ready themselves for an interview, and they have low success rates.
 While not all interviews will lead to you landing the job, being prepared for the interview gives you a better chance at success.

-When I have Power Sessions, there are several essential tips that I give to help you with your career goals and hit the ground running.
+When I have Strategy Sessions with clients, there are several essential tips that I give to help you with your career goals and hit the ground running.
 Here are five tips to help you prepare for your interview:

 Review The Job Description